-Angel Fire Resort now features a 18 hole disc golf course which utilizes the terrain of our ski mountain for the hazards.
-This unique high-altitude course starts at over 10,000’ elevation, Disc golf is free to play, but requires a lift ticket or season pass to access the chair up.
+Angel Fire Resort features an 18 hole disc golf course which utilizes the terrain of our ski mountain for the hazards.
+This unique high-altitude course starts at over 10,000’ elevation.
+If you have your own discs, disc golf is free to play but requires a lift ticket or season pass to access the chair up.
 Hole One is adjacent to The Summit Haus restaurant at the top of the Chile Express chairlift.
 The course includes both novice and advanced “tee pads,” perfect for the whole family or players just beginning their disc golf careers.
 Course maps and scorecards are available in the base area Ticket Office, or for download here.

 Rentals are available at the Ticket Office.

 Disc Golf is currently closed for the season.

 Disc Golf Package

 $17 (Includes a One Ride Lift Ticket and Disc Rental)

 Be aware of health and safety considerations regarding hiking exercise in a high-altitude outdoor environment.
 These include proper footwear, hydration, sun protection, wildlife awareness, weather conditions/contingencies and chairlift hours of operation.
 Play with at least one other person knowledgeable of these factors, and always check in at The Summit Haus prior to starting.